DECO3801-HelloWorld/studio-build/README.md

 # Team HelloWorld!
 The codebase for Project 041 as implemented by Team HelloWorld.

+### Display-Manager
+Benjamin has created the template for the display manager.
+Check out the readme at "./src/display-manager/README_KRISTIAN.md"

 ## Team Members
 All the people working on this project:
 * Benjamin Jorgensen